Barrow Colliery

-Barrow Colliery was a coal mine in Worsborough, South Yorkshire, England.
+Barrow Colliery was a coal mine at Worsbrough Park, South Yorkshire, England.
 It was first dug in 1873, with the first coal being brought to the surface in January 1876.
 It was the scene of a major incident in 1907 when seven miners died.
 After 109 years of coaling operations, the mine was closed in May 1985.

 History

-The mine was located in Blacker on the south side of Worsborough, South Yorkshire, but was called Barrow Colliery after the owners who sunk the mine, The Barrow Haematite Steel Company, which had other coal mines in operation though mainly in the Cumbrian and Lancashire coalfields.
-The company had purchased land in 1872 next to a former mine, Worsborough Park Colliery, that had been abandoned.
+The mine was located in Blacker on the south side of Worsbrough, South Yorkshire, but was called Barrow Colliery after the owners who sunk the mine, The Barrow Haematite Steel Company, which had other coal mines in operation though mainly in the Cumbrian and Lancashire coalfields.
+The company had purchased land in 1872 next to a former mine, Worsbrough Park Colliery, that had been abandoned.
 Digging started in 1873, although coal was not won until 1876 after 18 months' worth of Digging.
 The company wanted access to good coal and coking coal reserves, as it consumed over 800,000 tonne of it per year in its steelmaking enterprise.
 The mine operated for 109 years with a pause in production during the UK miners' strike.

 The mine had three shafts; No. 1 was 15 ft in diameter and 410 yard deep which produced coal from the Parkgate and Thorncliffe seams.
 No. 2 shaft was 15 ft in diameter and 469 yard deep and No. 3 shaft was 17 ft in diameter with a similar depth to No. 2 shaft.
 Both No. 2 and 3 shafts drove into the Silkstone seam.
 The sinking into the Silkstone Seam was the deepest underground of any of the mines in the Barnsley Coalfield; previous to this, the deepest had been at Swaithe Main Colliery at a depth of 240 yard.

 Seven men died at the pit in November 1907.
 A cage in No. 3 shaft, with seventeen men inside it (12 in the upper deck, five in the lower) had been lowered to allow a miner to get off at the Thorncliffe stage.
 The two men in charge of the cage (called onsetters) rushed through their safety sequence and as a result, the cage was hauled up the shaft before it had been uncoupled from the shaft wall.
 The seven men fell over 70 ft to immediate death at the bottom of the shaft.
 Whilst cage accidents were commonplace in mines, many coroner's inquests recorded accidental death as their outcomes; in the case of Barrow, two men who were operating the cage, were found guilty of "great carelessness and negligence, [but] not criminal negligence".
-The closed Worsborough Park Colliery, which was adjacent to Barrow Colliery, suffered a similar accident in 1839 when four miners (three from the same family) were killed when the rope on the cage snapped and they fell 120 yard to their deaths.
+The closed Worsbrough Park Colliery, which was adjacent to Barrow Colliery, suffered a similar accident in 1839 when four miners (three from the same family) were killed when the rope on the cage snapped and they fell 120 yard to their deaths.